 People with chronic fatigue syndrome and related diagnoses (such as chronic fatigue immune dysfunction or myalgic encephalitis) may find that their symptoms interfere significantly with their daily routine.
 If you can show that your chronic fatigue syndrome is a severe impairment that keeps you from working full-time for at least one year, you may qualify for disability benefits.

 In 2014, the Social Security Administration (SSA) issued a policy interpretation ruling, SSR 14-1p, that addresses how the agency should evaluate disability claims based on chronic fatigue syndrome.
-Using guidance from the Centers for Disease Control (CDC), Social Security will look for a diagnosis of chronic fatigue syndrome based on evidence of the following symptoms:
+Using guidance from the Centers for Disease Control (CDC), Social Security will look for a diagnosis of chronic fatigue symptom based on evidence of the following symptoms:

 Under the CDC definition, chronic fatigue syndrome can be diagnosed when four of the above symptoms have been present for at least six months.
-However, the SSA needs to see that your chronic fatigue symptoms persist for at least 12 months to qualify for disability, so there may be a lag between when your doctor diagnoses you with chronic fatigue syndrome and the earliest date you can receive benefits.
+However, the SSA needs to see that your chronic fatigue symptoms persist for at least twelve months in order to qualify for disability, so there may be a lag between when your doctor diagnoses you with chronic fatigue syndrome and the earliest date you can receive benefits.

 Your medical records are the foundation of your disability claim.
 Social Security needs to see that your chronic fatigue syndrome is a medically determinable impairment, meaning that it's supported by evidence found in physical examinations, medical imaging, or lab results.
 The agency will be on the lookout for objective signs in your records, including: